PyChina/weekly/content/Issue/issue-365.md

 - [Flask vs Django: 选择你的 Python Web 框架](https://pycoders.com/link/1483/web)
     + DAMIAN HITES

 What are the main differences between Django and Flask?
 What are their respective strengths and weaknesses?
-Read Damian’s article to find out.
+Read Damian's article to find out.

 (`是也乎:`